 Although being in Chania for just a few days I loved walking around the Old City.
 From where we stayed we could easily reach the Venetian port.
 At the end of Agios Markos street, we arrive at Akti Enoseos from where you can see the lighthouse.
 Moving on you’ll get to see a Muslim mosque which is a principal characteristic of the port apart from the lighthouse.
 From there you can find a lot of cafes, bars, restaurants, clubs and shops.
 Moving further up the tiny street behind the port you will find the Municipal Market and the Stivanadika road which is considered one of the most popular tourist roads.
 There are a lot of tiny, stoned pedestrian streets where you can walk and find some small shops which sell traditional things.

-It looks like I haven’t explored Chania as I wished I had so one day I’ll be going back and even hit the road for other towns like Rethymno.
-What is love about this place is the Venetian Harbour, the old port, the narrow shopping streets and the waterfront restaurants & bars.
+What is love about Chania is the Old Venetian Harbour, the old port, the narrow shopping streets and the waterfront restaurants & bars.

 Don’t forget to read my post regarding the top reasons you should visit Chania.